Kipper (TV series): Broadcast

 The series aired on Children's ITV (later CITV) in the United Kingdom.
 In the United States, it aired on Nick Jr. and PBS Kids Sprout.
-It also aired in Canada on YTV around the late 1990s as a part of its YTV Jr. lineup.
+It also aired in Canada on YTV and in Australia on ABC TV.

 Home media

 UK releases

 In the United Kingdom, HIT Video and HIT Entertainment PLC both released various VHS tapes and DVD releases of the television series.